 The Department of English at Marquette University is a community of scholar-teachers and students who embrace the traditional Jesuit conception of liberal education inspired by St. Ignatius of Loyola.
 Grounded in this tradition, the department focuses on the study of “humane letters,” which is accorded a central and indispensable place in Jesuit education and defined as the study of grammar, rhetoric, poetry, and history.

-Informed by this tradition as well as by contemporary English Studies, the department includes nationally and internationally prominent faculty and offers the programs of study for undergraduate and graduate students.
-For more information on the programs we offer, please select from the links below:
+Informed by this tradition as well as by contemporary English Studies, the department includes nationally and internationally prominent faculty and offers programs of study for undergraduate and graduate students.
+For more information, please select from the links below:

 While pursuing English degrees, undergraduate and graduate students:

 - Develop an understanding of the nature of language: its structure, its systematic change over time, and its relationship with social diversity in the United States.

 - Develop an understanding and mastery of the art of rhetoric, specifically the ability to recognize and analyze rhetorical strategies of other writers and to construct clear and cogent arguments in a mature voice and individual style.